 - Do not use a single word or combinations of words.
 If a word can be found in a dictionary, it is best you leave it there.
 These are far easier to guess, especially if somebody who knows you or has analyzed your public data online is trying to do it!

 - Instead, opt for using a password that is a nonsensical string of letters (both capital and lower-case), numbers, and symbols if the website or service allows them.
-This makes the password much harder to crack.
+This makes the password difficult to guess.

 - Try to make your password a decent length, i.e. around 12-16 characters.
-Again, these will be harder to crack, even by a machine, if it consists of random letters, numbers, and symbols.
+These will be harder to crack, even by a machine.

 Sound too complicated?